ahmadmughal96/Advanced-Programming-Topics-Java/Client-Server Session using Hibernate Java Implementation/Readme.txt

 Class: BSCS-6C
 Reg No: 121672

-											ASSIGNMENT NO 2

 			(Developing a Database Connectivity Client-Server Application using Hibernate) Client Role: First of all my approach is to ask client what type of operation he needs to perform.
 After selecting desired operation he adds the required attributes and set a Person instance convert it into JSON String along with tag and sends it to server.
 When server performs it role, a responsive message send by the server is displayed on client side.